-Tilton's 60-30xx Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted either to the front of the gearbox or adapted to the bellhousing, depending on your application's design.
+Tilton's 60-40xx Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted to the inside of the bellhousing..
 This hydraulic bearing assembly uses a radius-faced bearing with a 52mm contact diameter that is intended to work with many non-Tilton 4.5" - 7.25" racing clutches.